 What would we do differently if we were to do our weekend getaway to Amsterdam over again?

 First, we would find accommodation in the Jordaan neighborhood.

-Our sleeping arrangements were such that we needed three beds and to meet that need, we were forced to look for accommodation outside of the city centre where properties were large enough to have three beds.
+Our sleeping arrangements were such that we needed three beds.
+To meet that need, we were pushed to look for accommodation outside of the city center, where properties were large enough to have three beds.

 Second, we’d take a canal boat tour so that we’d force a break from day drinking.

 Finally, here are a few recommendations for Amsterdam.